platyplus/hasura-cli-supplement/RFC.md

 #### Installation

-The installation proceedings would be:

 - Ensure Hasura is running correctly and that the project `config.yaml` is correctly configured
 - `hasura modules install soft-delete`
-  - This command would run SQL migrations that create the necessary tables, functions, etc in a dedicated `soft_delete` Postgres schema, and add the corresponding operations to the existing Hasura metadata.
+  - This would run SQL migrations that create the necessary tables, functions, etc in a dedicated `soft_delete` Postgres schema, and add the corresponding operations to the existing Hasura metadata.
   - The corresponding SQL migrations would be added to the `migrations` directory
   - The corresponding Hasura metadata would be added to the `metadata` directory if using config v2.